 F.1 Motivation

-The work of this Question concerns new methods of assessing the subjective impact of time-varying impairments and includes the design of laboratory testing of speech/noisy-speech/music/mixed content and audiovisual signals.
+The work of this Question concerns new methods of assessing the subjective impact of time-varying impairments and includes the design of laboratory and remote testing of speech/noisy-speech/music/mixed content and audiovisual signals.
 These methods and tools apply to narrowband, wideband, superwideband and fullband audio telephony.

 As done so far, considering that the need for standard subjective testing methodologies will continue to exist for the effective assessment of the transmission performance of new communication systems, like speech/music, immersive coders (for audio frequency bandwidths), or other devices and equipment designed for carrying voice and audiovisual signals, the Question will continue to provide the necessary support to produce test/processing plans to execute appropriate subjective tests.
 Input could also be provided due to the relevant work in other standards organizations, like ISO/MPEG or fora/consortia/partnership projects like 3GPP.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: P.85, P.800, P.804, P.805, P.806, P.807, P.808, P.809, P.810, P.811, P.830, P.835, P.840, P.851, P.880, P.918, P.1501, P Suppl.
 24, P Suppl.
-25, Handbook STP.
+25, P Suppl.
+29, Handbook STP.

 F.2 Question